-In order to ensure qualified and capable investment management, the City shall provide periodic training in investments for the investment personnel through courses and seminars offered by professional organizations and associations in order to insure the quality and capability of the City's investment personnel.
+In order to ensure qualified and capable investment management, the City shall provide periodic training in investments for the investment personnel through courses and seminars offered by professional organizations and associations in order to insure the quality and capability of the City's investment personnel making investment decisions in compliance with the PFIA.

-Investment Officers shall attend at least one training session, containing at least 10 hours of instruction, within twelve months of assuming their duties.
-An additional ten hours of training will be required not less than once in a two-year period that begins on the first day of the City's fiscal year and consists of the two consecutive fiscal years after that date.
+Investment Officers shall attend at least one training session, accumulating at least 10 hours of instruction, within twelve months of assuming their duties.
+An additional eight hours of training will be required not less than once in a two-year period that begins on the first day of the City's fiscal year and consists of the two consecutive fiscal years after that date.
 Training will address investment topics in compliance with the Public Funds Investment Act.
 The City approves the GFOA, GFOAT, GTOT, NTCOG, TCMA, TML, and UNT as independent sources for training.